CBAM timeline, deadlines and phases: What to expect in 2026

 Example 2: A cement importer forecasting 2026 certificate costs

-Example 3: A fertiliser distributor planning for third-party verification
+Example 3: A fertilizer distributor getting verification-ready

 What happens if you miss a deadline?